 We love chipotle peppers and use them frequently in all the delicious Mexican items we make.
 Still, it can be difficult to use up the entire can!

-Ever considered making chipotle bowls with leftovers.
+Ever considered food storage solutions on making chipotle bowls with leftovers?
 Don’t worry about how to reheat chipotle bowls!
 We have you covered.
 Keep reading for chipotle bowls and four other bold and delicious recipes for leftover chipotle peppers.

 1. Chipotle Burrito Bowls